Accreditation

 • Validation of the program with local stakeholders

-IN ADDITION, PDC TAKES EVERY STEP TO MAKE THIS NATIONAL ACCREDITATION HAVE EVEN MORE TANGIBLE BENEFITS INCLUDING:
+IN ADDITION, PDC TAKES EVERY STEP TO MAKE THIS NATIONAL ACCREDITATION HAVE EVEN MORE TANGIBLE BENEFITS, INCLUDING:

 • More coverage of the achievement by local media